AlexHill/djpj/README.rst

 Configure the middleware using the the ``DJPJAX_DECORATED_URLS`` setting.
-This should be a sequence of pairs, with the first element of each pair a regular expression matching the URLs you want decorated, and the second a tuple containing the name of the decorator you want to use and a dict of keyword arguments to construct it with.
+This should be a sequence of pairs, with the first element of each pair a regular expression matching the URLs you want decorated, and the second a string, or a sequence of strings, describing one or more PJAX decorators exactly as you would in Python code.

 For example, the following configuration will return the contents of the block "product_info", with the value of the context variable "product_name" as the title::

     DJPJAX_DECORATED_URLS = (
-        ('^/shop/product/, ('pjax_block', {'block': 'product_info',
-                                           'title_variable': 'product_name'})),
+        ('^/shop/product/, '@pjax_block("product_info", title_variable="product_name")'),
     )

-That configuration is equivalent to decorating a view mounted at /shop/product/ with ``@pjax_block("product_info", title_variable="product_name)``.

 Considerations